Buyout fund Novo Tellus-backed SPAC debuts in Singapore

-SINGAPORE, Jan 27 (Reuters) - A special purpose acquisition company (SPAC) backed by Southeast Asian industrial technology buyout fund Novo Tellus Capital Partners began trading in Singapore on Thursday, the third such company to list locally this month.
+SINGAPORE, Jan 27 (Reuters) - A special purpose acquisition company (SPAC) backed by Southeast Asian industrial technology buyout fund Novo Tellus Capital Partners began trading on Singapore Exchange SGXL.SI on Thursday, the third such listing this month.

 ($1 = 1.3491 Singapore dollars)